scalar-labs/scalardb/docs/schema-loader.md

                       The replication strategy, must be SimpleStrategy or NetworkTopologyStrategy (supported in Cassandra)
-      --ru=<ru>       Base resource unit (supported in DynamoDB, Cosmos DB)
+      --ru=<ru>       Base resource unit (supported in DynamoDB, Cosmos DB) --upgrade       Upgrades the ScalarDB environment to support the latest version of the ScalarDB API.
+Typically, you will be requested, as indicated on the release notes, to run this command after updating the ScalarDB version of your application environment.

 ```

 For a sample properties file, see [`database.properties`](https://github.com/scalar-labs/scalardb/blob/master/conf/database.properties).